ZenzenDatabase/CMR/README.md

        2. inception file is visual features are extracted by pre-trained inception V3 model.
        3. folds file is used for 5-folds cross-validation, and we keep the class balance in each fold.

+Or you can use my extracted feature named [vegas_feature.h5] and please kindly cite my paper, thank you!

 **AVE dataset**:

 Name [AVE_feature_updated_squence.h5] and Link: https://drive.google.com/drive/folders/1-N1uQDkwvWEBJmzRexHUA0QrRFDuvKBu?usp=sharing